wilsonmar/oss-perf/perf-reports.md

    TODO: Add Microsoft IE and Edge.

+CONCLUSION 1: Chrome is significantly slower than Firefox.

-CONCLUSION 1: **JMeter under-reports** the total response times experienced by real users because it focuses on the **transfer of files** between client and server.
+CONCLUSION 2: **JMeter under-reports** the total response times experienced by real users because it focuses on the **transfer of files** between client and server.